Quick and easy smashed chickpea tacos!

 While chickpeas may not be the first ingredient that comes to mind when you think of tacos, chickpea tacos are a fun way to mix up taco night!
 Whether you’re vegan, vegetarian, trying to eat more plant-based meals, or simply looking to try something new, chickpeas are a fun and healthy way to cook up your favorite taco meal.

 - Source of vegetarian protein.
 While chickpeas are primarily a source of carbohydrates, chickpeas are a good source of vegetarian protein containing 15 grams of protein per 1 cup serving (1).

 - Source of fibre.
-Chickpeas are high in dietary fibre, specifically soluble fibre, and contain 13 grams of fibre per 1 cup serving (1).
+Chickpeas are high in dietary fiber, specifically soluble fiber, and contain 13 grams of fiber per 1 cup serving (1).